 Mr. and Mrs. Little were both prominent members of collector’s clubs and historical societies, and Mrs. Little authored countless books, articles, and exhibition catalogues.
 She is now recognized as one of the most important scholars in the field of American folk art.

 Cogswell’s Grant was the perfect setting for the Littles' antiques, but was also important as a working farm and family retreat where they relaxed and entertained.
-Today it is one of the only places where it is possible to visit such a collection in the home for which it was collected.
+Today it is one of the only places where you can visit such a collection in the home for which it was collected.

 Visit Cogswell’s Grant